yldio/asap-hub/README.md

 ### Migrations

 In order to support the migration from Squidex to Contentful, we've set up a migration system which allows us to track our changes on a per-content type basis, and preserve the history.
 This is done using [contentful-migrate](https://github.com/deluan/contentful-migrate), a thin third-party wrapper around the official [contentful-migration](https://github.com/contentful/contentful-migration) tool.

-#### Environment Setup

-There are four variables which you will need to set in `.env`:

-- `CONTENTFUL_SPACE_ID` is the Contentful Space which migrations should be run against (the default in `.env.example` is the ASAP-HUB Space);
-- `CONTENTFUL_ENV_ID` is the Contentful Environment on which to run migrations;
-- `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN` is your access token for Contentful, you can create one in the Contentful dashboard under Account Settings > Tokens > Generate Personal Token; and

-If you don't understand these concepts, you will need to familiarise yourself with the [Contentful documentation](https://contentful.com/developers/docs) before writing migrations.

 #### Creating a New Migration